 - Cardiac nurse practitioners

 - Social workers

 The ACHD clinic at UWMC has a similar team caring for adults with congenital heart disease.
-Some team members see patients both at Children’s as teens and then at UWMC as adults.
+Some team members see patients both at Seattle Children’s as teens and then at UWMC as adults.

 When needed, we work closely with other types of providers, such as genetic counselors, liver specialists or obstetricians skilled in high-risk pregnancies.